Mesothelioma Cancer Guide

 - Stage IV.
 The most advanced stage of mesothelioma is metastatic.
 The cancer has spread to lymph nodes, to the other side of the chest cavity, and to other distant areas of the body.
 Treatment options are limited and focused on palliative care.

-Mesothelioma cancer currently has no cure, which means that the prognosis is not usually positive.
 Additionally, the prognosis is often not very good because most cases of mesothelioma are diagnosed in the later stages when treatment options are limited.
+This late-stage diagnosis can significantly impact the effectiveness of medical interventions.

 Treatment for Mesothelioma